opctl/opctl/docs/faq/how-do-i/use-opctl-from/docker.md

 [maintained on docker hub](https://hub.docker.com/r/opctl/opctl/) (as of v0.1.15), which features a ready to use opctl node.

-> the container provider leveraged by opctl in this case is an embedded
-> docker daemon which requires the `--privileged` flag to run
+> The container runtime in this case will be an embedded docker daemon, which leads to the `--privileged` flag being required

 ### Examples